QS Regular Matrix: History

 As early as 1969 engineer and musician Peter Scheiber developed a matrix system very similar to QS.
 He also was instrumental in many improvements to SQ quality, in collaboration with Martin Willcocks and Jim Fosgate.

 In the early 1970s Sansui introduced the Four Channel Synthesizer Decoder QS-1 and the QSE-1 Encoder based on the QS system in Japan and debuted export to the United States in March 1971.
 The channel separation was only 3 dB, but because of the human way of hearing it sounded relatively good.

 In 1973 Sansui introduced the QS Vario Matrix decoder with 20 dB separation in all directions (The Vario Matrix decoder could also play SQ records on Phase Matrix mode with 6 dB separation.
 Later Sansui used front-rear logic on the SQ mode.).
 Two outboard decoders, the QSD-1 and QSD-2, as well as the QRX series of larger receiver-amplifiers, incorporated this matrix and up-conversion.
 Sansui's QS decoders also had good stereo-to-quad capabilities, wrapping the L-R panorama to LB-LF-RF-RB in a horseshoe topology.
 (The Vario Matrix decoder could synthesize four channel sound with high separation - at least 12 dB.)
+British sound pioneer John Mosely, co-built the Sansui system and would go on to pioneer Quintaphonic Sound.

 The system was often incorrectly called RM (Regular Matrix) when used on amplifiers or receivers by other trademarks than Sansui.
 Many Japanese brands like Pioneer or Kenwood had matrix decoders with two modes: - SQ and RM.
 JVC had two modes on their matrix decoder called Matrix 1 and Matrix 2.
 That decoder could play both SQ and QS records, but it was a simplified decoder.
 QS records could also be played on Marantz Vari-Matrix system.
 (European trademarks like Philips or Bang & Olufsen had only decoders for SQ or both SQ and CD-4 - but not QS.)
 QS records could give some quadraphonic effect, although far from accurate, when played on an SQ decoder.

-T

 In June 2018 electronic musician Suzanne Ciani released the album LIVE Quadrophonic using a system "based" on the principles of the QS Regular Matrix system.
 A limited edition of 227 boxed set copies were released as a 12 inch 45 RPM phonograph record.
 The box also includes a hardware decoder for correct playback, made by Involve Audio.
 This was one of the first new quadraphonic phonograph recordings to be released since the late 1970s.